Homemade Italian Seasoning

 Italian Seasoning

-Anywhere you are looking to add Italian flavors to dishes, look no further than this mixture of Italian herbs.
+Anywhere you are looking to add Italian flavors to dishes, you’re going to want to use this mixture of Italian herbs.

 Make your own Italian seasoning at home with spices from your cabinet to use as a dressing mix or spices for a bread dipping oil.
-I love this on my garlic knots!
+I love this on my pizza crust garlic knots!

 homemade blend of the main herbs in italian cooking